rdamehta/rdamehta.github.io/_posts/2018-03-08-battle-of-clusters.markdown

 I wanted to visually test three of the clustering algorithms that are commonly used on 7 data sets that are specifically designed to evaluate clustering algorithm effectiveness.

-The three algorithims I'm going to use are
+The three algorithims I'm going to use are:

-K-means: k-means clustering.
+K-means: k-means clustering

-Agglomerative clustering: hierarchical clustering (bottom up).
+Agglomerative clustering: hierarchical clustering (bottom up)

 DBSCAN: density-based clustering.

 Clustering, I believe, is particularly suited for visual representations, and it's very easy to gain an intuition on how each algorithim performs based on visuals.

 For ease of use the 7 datasets I generated have 2 dimensions, an X and y coordinate.
 Remember that in unsupervised learning methods like clustering, there generally will not be "true labels."
-I provided them here as colors simply as a convenience to be able to compare with he algorithims
+I provided them here as colors simply as a convenience to be able to compare with the algorithims